- New South Wales

 - the Central Referral Point (CRP) to electronically manage and monitor referrals from NSW Police Force to a state-wide network of local service providers to provide case coordination and support for female victim-survivors or male victim-survivors;

-- safety action meetings for victim–survivors classified as at serious threat of death, disability or injury as a result of domestic and family violence.
+- Safety Action Meetings (SAMs) for victim–survivors classified as at serious threat of death, disability or injury as a result of domestic and family violence.
 Government agencies and service providers develop coordinated safety action plans that involve, for example, temporary accommodation, apprehended domestic violence orders, mental health services, case management and other support; and,

 - information sharing legislation that allows service providers to share information, so that victim–survivors do not have to retell their story multiple times and to promote an integrated response.